Vestre Toten Municipality: Name

+The municipality is named Vestre Toten after the district of Toten (Þótn).
+The name is identical with the word Þótn which has an uncertain meaning, but it might be from the word þóttr which means "the pleasant district" or "something one likes".
+The parish of Toten was divided into two parts (eastern and western) in 1825 and the first word, vestre was added to signify that this was the "western" part, thus the name was Vestre Toten which means "(the) western (part of) Toten".

 Coat of arms

 The coat of arms was granted on 3 May 1991.
-The official blazon is "In vert, two silver knives in bend sinister" (I grønt to sølv kniver skråstilt venstre-høyre).
-This means the arms have a green field (background) and the charge is a knife (specifically a special local knife known as a Toten knife).
-The knife has a tincture of argent which means it is colored white most of the time, but if it is made out of metal, then silver is used.
+The official blazon is "Vert, two knives argent in bend sinister points to base dexter" (I grønt to sølv kniver skråstilt venstre-høyre).
+This means the arms have a green field (background) and the charge is two knives that are lined up diagonally (specifically a special locally-produced knife known as a Toten knife).
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The green color in the field symbolizes the local forests and agriculture and the knife was chosen since the area has a long tradition of wood carving and knife making.
 The arms were designed by Inge Rotevatn.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has three parishes (sokn) within the municipality of Vestre Toten.
+The Church of Norway has three parishes (sokn) within Vestre Toten Municipality.
 It is part of the Toten prosti (deanery) in the Diocese of Hamar.